iiasa/CWatM/docu/setup.rst

 .. warning:: a 32 bit version is not able to handle the data requirements!

-.. warning:: From 2019 on we are changing to Python37.
+.. warning:: From 2019 on we are changing to Python 3.7.
 We do not provide further support for Python 2.7

 Libraries
 *********